bloomberg/ts-blank-space/README.md

 ### ASI (automatic semicolon insertion)

-To guard against [ASI](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Lexical_grammar#automatic_semicolon_insertion) issues in the output, `ts-blank-space` will add `;` to the end of type-only statements.
+To guard against [ASI](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Lexical_grammar#automatic_semicolon_insertion) issues in the output, `ts-blank-space` will add `;` to the end of type-only statements, and when removing a leading type annotation could introduce an ASI hazard.

-Example input:
+#### Example one - type-only statement

 <!-- prettier-ignore -->
 ```typescript